Germany: Teen arrested for plan to attack Israel's embassy – DW – 02/21/2025

 German police said they arrested an 18-year-old man suspected of planning a "politically motivated" attack in Berlin.
 The target, according to multiple media reports, was the Israeli Embassy.

-The man was taken into custody late Thursday in the eastern state of Brandenburg, which surrounds Berlin, a statement from police and prosecutors said, adding that the suspect appeared in court Friday and was remanded in custody.
+The man, a Russian national, was taken into custody late Thursday in the eastern state of Brandenburg, which surrounds Berlin, a statement from police and prosecutors said, adding that the suspect appeared in court Friday and was remanded in custody.

 Authorities did not provide additional information about the alleged attack plan.